listeven989/email.dev/README.md

 # Why?

 You spent 2 weeks setting up campaigns on your favorite email outbound tool (instantly, replyio, lem something).

 Your email outbounds are running great.

 Then, you realize you need X feature.
 Or Y feature is broken in your current email tool.

-(Html emails coming out horribly wrong anyone?)
+Html emails coming out horribly wrong anyone?

 Opens tracking are horribly inaccurate.

-Link tracking is missing.
+Link tracking is missing?

 **Whack.**